Always consult your doctor or pharmacist before taking cefalexin.

 - Hepatitis (Swelling and inflammation of the liver);

 - Severe skin rash with flushing, blisters, fever, or ulcers in the nose or mouth.

 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.
-Usual dose for adults is: 250 to 500mg every 8 hours.
+The usual dose for adults is: 250 to 500mg every 8 hours.

 Cefalexin is not recommended for children under 5 years old.
-Usual dose for children over 5 years is: 25 to 50mg for each kilogram of children weight.
-And for children who take cefalexin for ear infection, 75 to 100mg for each kilogram of their weight.
+The usual dose for children over 5 years is: 25mg to 50mg for each kilogram of children weight.
+And for children who take cefalexin for ear infections, 75mg to 100mg for each kilogram of their weight.